 When it comes to cleaning solutions, simple is often best.
 A mixture of hot water (not boiling) and a bit of dish soap or baking soda can help break down smaller clogs.
 Distilled white vinegar is also a great choice because it effectively kills mold and mildew without being too harsh.
 One thing you should absolutely avoid is bleach.
 While it’s a powerful disinfectant, it can corrode your PVC pipes and even damage your drain pan, leading to much bigger problems down the road.
 Stick with safer alternatives to protect your air conditioning system.

-Safety First: Prepping Your Workspace
+A Quick Guide to Prepping Your Workspace

 This is the most important step, so please don’t skip it.
 Before you do anything else, you must turn off the power to your air conditioner.
 Go to your thermostat and switch the system off.
 Then, head to your home’s breaker box and shut off the power to the AC unit itself.
 This eliminates the risk of electrical shock and protects your equipment from accidental damage while you work.
 Taking a few extra minutes to ensure the power is completely off gives you the peace of mind to focus on the task at hand.